top of page

 GS2.
 Avoiding Discrimination and Wage Compensation Violations in Home Health Care and Hospice

-Speaker: Terrence B Robinson
+Speaker: Terrence B Robinson, Managing Member, TB Robinson Law Group, PLLC

 Session Description: Don’t miss out on employment law attorney, Terrence B Robinson, review the specifics of home care and hospice wage compensation issues.
 Attendees will walk away with an impactful understanding of the following: